Joseph Wynn's Résumé

 Outside of my professional work I maintain several open source projects, (infrequently) write software development guides, and (even less frequently) write about other stuff.

 Want to know more?
-Ask me to walk you through SpeedCurve's real user monitoring (RUM) architecture, or how I coordinated several teams building the BBC's next web platform.
+Ask me to walk you through how SpeedCurve's real user monitoring (RUM) architecture handles 2000 requests per second, or my role as Principal Engineer building the BBC's next web platform with 50 developers from multiple teams.

 Overview